Terms and Conditions

 Even where stricter liability applies, November First is not liable for direct or indirect losses and consequential damages caused by:

-- Breakdowns/failures in access to/or breakdown of IT systems, including loss or damage to data in these systems, or loss due to virus programs, other errors, mal functions, consequential loss, consequential damages, or security breaches attributable to the below events, whether it is November First or an external supplier or sub-supplier in charge of the operation of the
+• Breakdowns/failures in access to/or breakdown of IT systems, including loss or damage to data in these systems, or loss due to virus programs, other errors, mal functions, consequential loss, consequential damages, or security breaches attributable to the below events, whether it is November First or an external supplier or sub-supplier in charge of the operation of the systems.

-- Failure of power supply or telecommunications, legislative intervention or administrative acts, natural disasters, pandemics, epidemics, war, rebellion, civil unrest, sabotage, terror, or vandalism (including computer viruses and hacking).
+• Failure of power supply or telecommunications, legislative intervention or administrative acts, natural disasters, pandemics, epidemics, war, rebellion, civil unrest, sabotage, terror, or vandalism (including computer viruses and hacking).

-- Strikes, lockouts, boycotts, or blockades, regardless of whether the conflict is directed at or initiated by November First or its organization and regardless of the cause of the conflict, even when the conflict only affects parts of November First.
+• Strikes, lockouts, boycotts, or blockades, regardless of whether the conflict is directed at or initiated by November First or its organization and regardless of the cause of the conflict, even when the conflict only affects parts of November First.

-- Other circumstances beyond November First's control and circumstances for which November First should not have considered and could not have avoided or overcome.
+• Other circumstances beyond November First's control and circumstances for which November First should not have considered and could not have avoided or overcome.

-- November First cannot be held liable for damages in the event of abuse, or if it is necessary to block the Customer's access to the Platform.
+• November First cannot be held liable for damages in the event of abuse, or if it is necessary to block the Customer's access to the Platform.

 However, November First is liable if:

-- In any event, the legislation makes November First liable for the circumstances which is the cause of the loss.
+• The legislation makes November First liable for the circumstances which is the cause of the loss.

-- Changes and termination of the customer relationship
+13. Changes and termination of the customer relationship

 13.1 Changes to the Terms and Conditions